WSO2SADemo/2025-CMB-AI-tutorial/Lab-03-hotel-booking-system/README.md

 This project provides a comprehensive solution to these challenges, demonstrating how to:

 - **Manage Agent Identities:** Securely manage the identities of your AI agents, ensuring that they can be trusted and verified.
-- **Authenticate and Authorize Users:** Secure your AI agents by ensuring that only authenticated and authorized users can interact with them.
+- **Authenticate and Authorize Agents:** Secure your AI agents by ensuring that only authenticated and authorized agents can invoke actions on their own or on behalf of users.
 - **Implement Fine-Grained Access Control:** Use OAuth 2.0 scopes to define and enforce fine-grained permissions for your AI agents, controlling what actions they can perform.
 - **Secure Communication:** Protect the communication between your frontend, backend, and AI agents using industry-standard protocols.